vanvalenlab/intro-to-deepcell/docs/Python-Style-Guide.md

 10. **Lint and Test your code often!**

     Consider writing your tests first (Test Driven Development)​.
 This helps to reduce future work and prevents broken code from entering the code base.

+Please also review the Best of the [Best Practices (BBOP) Guide to Python](https://gist.github.com/sloria/7001839).